What is a Family Help Assessment?

 We will make every effort to take account of your ethnic and cultural heritage in the assessment.
 We can arrange help in your first language.

-After the social worker writes the assessment and it is authorised by their manager, they will send this to you in the post.
+After the worker writes the assessment and it is authorised by their manager, you will recieve a copy.

-If you do not agree with the assessment, you can record your point of view on the assessment document and return this to the children’s team that completed the assessment.
+If you do not agree with the assessment, you can record your point of view on the assessment document and return this to the Family Help Team that completed the assessment.
 They will make sure that your views are clearly recorded.

 How long will it take?

-A child and family social care assessment ends when there is enough information to make a decision about what support may be needed.
-The social worker will agree the length and depth of the assessment, with their manager.
-We aim to complete most child and family social care assessments in 10 days but a more detailed child and family social care assessment can take up to 35 days.
+A Family Help Assessment ends when there is enough information to make a decision about what support may be needed.
+The worker will agree the length and depth of the assessment, with their manager.
+We aim to complete most child and family social care assessments in 10 days but a more detailed child and family social care assessment can take up to 20 days.

-We will listen carefully to what you have to say, offer advice and, if appropriate, support to bring up your children and deal with any areas of difficulty.
-We will keep you informed about what we are doing and thinking.
-With a little help most families can sort out their difficulties and our aim is to help you do that.
+The Worker will listen carefully to what you have to say, offer advice and, if appropriate, support to bring up your children and deal with any areas of difficulty.
+You will be kept informed throughout the process and with a little help most families can sort out their difficulties.

 What do you do with my information?

 Your written consent to share information about you with other relevant people and agencies is important.
-Your social worker will discuss this with you and you will be asked to sign a consent form.
-We will record any relevant information we gather on computer records.
+The worker will discuss this with you and you will be asked to sign a consent form.
+Any relevant information we gather on computer records.

-We treat any information you give us in confidence within the organisation, among those needing to know.
-If we need to discuss it with anyone else, we will usually ask your permission.
-The only exception is if we get information that suggests a serious threat to a child’s welfare.
-Your social worker will discuss this with you.
+Any information you provide is treated with confidence among those needing to know.
+If it needs to be discussed with anyone else, we will usually ask your permission.
+The only exception is if the information that suggests a serious threat to a child’s welfare.
+The worker will discuss this with you.

 What happens next?